 District Heating Networks

 ICAX is involved in the design and installation of the following district heating schemes based on heat pumps:

-- Balanced Energy Network: an open loop aquifer system at London South Bank University
+- Balanced Energy Network: a groundwater heat pump system at London South Bank University

 - Owen Square District Heating: a closed loop system at Easton, Bristol, including summer recharge.